 We will feature your Astro Imaging work as part of the Astro Imaging Exhibition in the Pavilion.
-You are encouraged to bring a print of a favorite film or digital image you have produced since last year’s conference in any or all of five categories Solar System, Deep Sky, Eclipses/Transits, and Meteors, Atmospheric Effects and General (with an astronomical theme).
+You are encouraged to bring a print of your favorite image that you have produced since last year’s conference in any or all of the five categories.
+These are Solar System, Deep Sky, Eclipses and Transits, Meteors, Atmospheric Effects, and General (with an astronomical theme).
 Pictures must be unframed and from 8×10 to 16 x 20 (if matted, do not exceed 16 x 20 mat).
 Register from Friday at 1:00pm until Saturday at 1:00pm in the Pavilion (in front of the main dining hall).
 Attendees will enjoy your work and have an opportunity to name their favorites.
 Awards will be made on Saturday evening.

 Questions on the Astro Imaging Contest can be directed to the: Program Chair